Salted Maple Cold Foam

 Salted Maple Cold Foam Variations

 Here are some other combinations that taste good with maple!
-Follow the recipe card below, and add the additional ingredient in step #1.

 RECIPE CARD